-Kimberley Driscoll began her first term as Mayor of the City of Salem in January, 2006.
-She is the City’s first woman Mayor and prior to being elected served as the Deputy City Manager for the City of Chelsea, Massachusetts.
-She also spent four years as Corporation Counsel to the City of Chelsea.
-Mayor Driscoll has an extensive background in planning and land use development, having worked as a real estate and commercial development attorney in private practice, as well as serving as the Community Development Director for the City of Beverly and as an Assistant Planner for the City of Salem.
-In addition to her appointive posts, Mayor Driscoll previously served two terms on the Salem City Council.
+Mayor Driscoll has an extensive background in planning and land use development, having worked as a real estate and commercial development attorney in private practice and as the Community Development Director for the City of Beverly and an Assistant Planner for the City of Salem.

-Mayor Driscoll currently resides on Glenn Avenue with her husband, Nick, and their three young children, Delaney, Ailish, and Nicholas.
+Mayor Driscoll currently lives on Glenn Avenue with her husband, Nick, and their three children, Delaney, Ailish, and Nicholas.